ALVIN02-ui/NeonDemonPortfolioProject4/README.md

 the reason for this is I needed to get the data for who uploaded the image and this was the best way i could think to do it. it's also better ux for the admins.

+Any photos uploaded here get pushed into the image container on the about.html page

 ##### Successful upload

 - When an image is uploaded a message will pop up either saying the image was successfully uploaded or it was unsuccessful